projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 2. Phenotype data
 =================

 The phenotype data is represented as a Pandas DataFrame indexed by the sample ID.
+Phenotypes are also referred to as labels.
 Each column represents a single phenotype.
 It is assumed that there are no missing phenotype values.

 - **For quantitative phenotypes:** It is assumed the phenotypes are standardized with zero mean and unit variance.